rrfrancesc/beautiful-jekyll/visualizationR.md

 <br>

-## Nice tool for an easy visualtization of any ranking:
+## Nice tool for an easy ranking visualization:
 ### Video: treemap using plotly package...

+In this plot, we can see the **cumulated number of Covid_19 deaths** at May, 7th.
+Use **plotly** package for great interactive visualizations, in this case, set argument type to *"treemap"* and enjoy a very intuitive presentation...

 ```{r}
 plot_ly(data = plot_df,
         type = "treemap",